realA10001986/Time-Circuits-Display/README.md

 Type 77 followed by ENTER to display the programmed reminder, 770 to delete it, and 777 to display the days/hours/minutes until the next reminder.

-The reminder only plays a sound file.
-The current sound-pack contains a default file; if your SD contains a file named "reminder.mp3", this will played instead of the default file.
+At the time the reminder is due, the TCD plays a sound.
+If your SD contains a file named "reminder.mp3", this will played instead of the default sound.

-Note: While the alarm and the sound-on-the-hour adhere to the "Alarm base is real present time" setting in the config portal, the Reminder does not.
-It is always based on real local time.
+Note: While the alarm and the sound-on-the-hour adhere to the **_Alarm base is real present time_** setting in the config portal, the reminder does not.
+It is always based on actual local time.

 ## SD card

 Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
 For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
 If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
 Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
-I am currently using Transcend SDHC 4GB cards and those work fine.
+Transcend SDHC 4GB cards work fine.

 The SD card, apart from being used to [install](#audio-file-installation) the default audio files, can be used for substituting default sounds, some additional custom sounds, and for music played back by the [Music player](#the-music-player).